-The digital single market is one of the most promising and challenging areas of progress, creating potential efficiency gains of EUR 260 billion per year.
+The digital single market is one of the most promising and challenging areas of progress, creating potential efficiency gains of EUR 415 billion.
 It opens up new opportunities to boost the economy through e-commerce, while at the same time facilitating administrative and financial compliance for businesses and empowering customers through e-government.
-Market and government services developed within the digital single market are evolving from electronic to mobile platforms and becoming increasingly ubiquitous, offering access to information and content at anytime, anywhere and on any device (ubiquitous commerce and ubiquitous government).
+Market and government services developed within the digital single market are evolving from fixed to mobile platforms and becoming increasingly ubiquitous, offering access to information and content anytime, anywhere and on any device (ubiquitous commerce and ubiquitous government).
 These advances call for a regulatory framework that is conducive to the development of cloud computing, borderless mobile data connectivity and simplified access to information and content, while safeguarding privacy, personal data, cybersecurity and net neutrality.

-Recent mapping of the costs of non-Europe has indicated that while in the longer run the digital single market could contribute around EUR 520 billion to the GDP of the EU-28, around half of this benefit can be achieved in the coming years with the right blend of policies in place.
-This makes the digital single market the most important EU policy area in terms of potential benefits.
+Mapping of the costs of non-Europe has indicated that the digital single market could contribute around EUR 415 billion to the GDP of the EU-28.
 In specific policy areas, e.g. as a result of the adoption of cloud computing, 80% of organisations could reduce costs by 10% to 20%.
 Other benefits include enhanced mobile working (46%), productivity (41%) and standardisation (35%), as well as new business opportunities (33%) and new markets (32%).
 Vulnerable people (the elderly, those with reduced mobility, those isolated in rural areas, those with low purchasing power) can derive particular benefit from the digital single market, and the EU will thus be better placed to meet the demographic challenges of today.

-Relaunching the European economy through the digital single market: given that the full potential of the internal market remains unexploited, Parliament, the Council and the Commission have made fresh efforts to relaunch it and to put the public, consumers and small and medium-sized enterprises (SMEs) at the centre of the single-market policy.
+Relaunching the European economy through the digital single market: given that the full potential of the internal market remains unexploited, Parliament, the Council and the Commission have made efforts to relaunch it and to put the public, consumers and small and medium-sized enterprises (SMEs) at the centre of the single market policy.
 The digital single market has a central role to play in these efforts.

-In addition to the Europe 2020 strategy, the Commission published a report in May 2010 entitled ‘A new strategy for the single market at the service of Europe’s economy and society’, with the aim of developing a comprehensive strategy for the single market which covered all the policies concerned, including digital policy.
+Further to the Europe 2020 strategy, the Commission published, in May 2010, a report entitled ‘A new strategy for the single market at the service of Europe’s economy and society’, with the aim of developing a comprehensive strategy for the single market covering all the policies concerned, including digital policy.
 It also set out several initiatives aimed at shoring up the single market by removing barriers.
 These Commission communications, and Parliament’s resolution of 20 May 2010 on delivering a single market to consumers and citizens, prepared the ground for a communication entitled ‘Towards a Single Market Act’ (COM(2010)0608) in which the Commission presented a series of measures designed to boost the EU economy and create jobs.
 Following on from its communication of 11 January 2012 entitled ‘A coherent framework for building trust in the Digital Single Market for e-commerce and online services’ (COM(2011)0942), in June 2012 the Commission published a communication entitled ‘Better Governance for the Single Market’ (COM(2012)0259).
 It proposed that the focus be placed on those sectors with the highest growth potential, including network industries (e.g. energy and telecommunications).

-In September 2012 the Commission published a communication on ‘Unleashing the Potential of Cloud Computing in Europe’, proposing as key actions: (1) cutting through the jungle of standards, (2) guaranteeing safe and fair contract terms and conditions, and (3) establishing a European cloud partnership to drive innovation and growth from the public sector; it thereby sought to address issues such as fragmentation of the digital single market, complicated contractual environments, and issues (COM(2012)0529).
+In September 2012 the Commission published a communication on ‘Unleashing the Potential of Cloud Computing in Europe’, proposing as key actions: (1) cutting through the jungle of standards, (2) guaranteeing safe and fair contract terms and conditions, and (3) establishing a European cloud partnership to drive innovation and growth from the public sector; it thereby sought to address issues such as fragmentation of the digital single market and complicated contractual environments (COM(2012)0529).

-Parliament has played a leading role in the relaunch of the internal market and is a keen promoter of the digital single market.
+Parliament has played a leading role in the relaunch of the internal market and is a keen promoter and agenda setter for the digital single market.

 Its resolution of 20 April 2012 on ‘a competitive digital single market — eGovernment as a spearhead’ pointed out the need for a clear and coherent legal framework for the mutual recognition of electronic authentication, identification and signatures, which is necessary in order to enable cross-border administrative services to operate throughout the EU.

-On 11 December 2012 Parliament adopted two non-legislative resolutions relating to the internal market, one on completing the Digital Single Market and the other on a Digital Freedom Strategy in EU Foreign Policy.
+On 11 December 2012, Parliament adopted two non-legislative resolutions relating to the internal market, one on completing the Digital Single Market and the other on a Digital Freedom Strategy in EU Foreign Policy.
 The aim of the resolutions was to develop policy and practice with a view to establishing a real digital single market in the EU in order to cope with 27 different sets of rules in key areas including VAT, postal services and intellectual property rights.
-Connecting SMEs to the digital revolution through genuine, well developed pan- European e-commerce is one of the recommendations made to the Commission and the Council with a view to breaking down digital barriers between Member States.
+Connecting SMEs to the digital revolution through genuine, well-developed and pan- European e-commerce is one of the recommendations made to the Commission and the Council with a view to breaking down digital barriers between Member States.

-On 4 July 2013 Parliament adopted a further resolution on completing the digital single market, focusing on tapping the full potential of the digital single market, addressing the skills gap, building trust, security and consumer confidence, creating an attractive legal supply of digital content, building mobility services and the international dimension, as a contribution to a possible Single Market Act expected in 2015.
+On 4 July 2013 Parliament adopted a further resolution on completing the digital single market, focusing on tapping the full potential of the digital single market, addressing the skills gap, building trust, security and consumer confidence, creating an attractive and legal supply of digital content, building mobility services and the international dimension, as a contribution to a possible Digital Single Market Act expected in 2015.
 The achievements of Parliament in the digital area are built on preparatory work done by the E-commerce and Digital Single Market Working Group, chaired by MEP Róża Gräfin von Thun und Hohenstein.

 The Lisbon Strategy aimed to make the EU ‘the most competitive and dynamic knowledge-based economy in the world capable of sustainable economic growth with more and better jobs and greater social cohesion’.